DeepRank/3D-Vac/giulia/hpc_notes.md

 ```
 - Now you can see the contents of REMOTE_PATH on your LOCAL_PATH, and using them to run scripts *locally*.
 - To unmount use `diskutil umount force LOCAL_PATH`.

+## Remote development locally using SSH

+- The [Visual Studio Code Remote - SSH extension](https://code.visualstudio.com/docs/remote/ssh) allows you to open a remote folder on any remote machine.
+Once connected to a server, you can interact with files and folders anywhere on the remote filesystem.
+The local system requirement is to have a supported OpenSSH compatible SSH client, while the remote system requirement is to have a running SSH server on RHEL 7+ (in Snellius case).

 ## Creating and running jobs